Emese92/the-early-birdie/README.md

 ### My Bookings:

 The My bookings page is a list of bookings, that have been made by the User.
 It includes name, date, time, party size, and if the booking is confirmed or not by the Admin.
 The rows are clickable, they open up a new row which includes the date when the booking was made, the account name, and the extra info.
-It also reveals the edit and deletes buttons.
+It also reveals the edit and delete buttons.
-On the bottom of the list is a Book a table button that takes the user to the add_new_booking page.
+On the bottom of the list is a Book a table button that takes the user to the Add a New Booking page.

-When it is the Admin that looks at this page they see the bookings made by all the Users.
+When the Admin looks at this page they see the bookings made by all the Users.
 The layout is the same.
 The Edit and Delete and Book A Table options are also present.
-The confirmed logo is a button here, that toggles to confirmed and nor confirmed it pressed.
+The confirmed logo is a button here, that toggles to confirm or to remove the confirmation.

 #### Edit Booking, Add a New Booking

 These are sisters.
 They look the same apart from the button and the Edit Booking has a prefilled form with the current booking information.
-Forms styled with [crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) a [box shadow](https://getcssscan.com/css-box-shadow-examples).
+Forms styled with [crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) and [box shadow](https://getcssscan.com/css-box-shadow-examples).
-The forms include: Booked date (mandatory), Booked time (mandatory, the input must be between 6 to 11), Name (mandatory), Party size (mandatory, has a minimum of 1 and a maximum of 10), Extra info (For food allergies, dietary requirements, special occasions or requirements)
+The forms include: Booked date (mandatory), Booked time (mandatory, the input must be between 6am to 11am), Name (mandatory), Party size (mandatory, has a minimum of 1 and a maximum of 10), Extra info (For food allergies, dietary requirements, special occasions or requirements)

 ![New Booking](static/images/new-booking.png)